 - Other available pertinent documents presented by organization (picture, essay by student, etc.)

 - The student must be 18 years old or younger and have adequate English to function without special assistance (ineligible for ESL).

 Approved exchange programs must have local (Hampton Roads area) representatives to coordinate, supervise, and monitor placement and progress of students.
-Exchange facilitator must submit student documentation/application to the Department of Student Support Services, Mrs. Michele Johnson-Young, Enrollment Administrator, by July 1 of the upcoming year, to be processed and approved by the DSSS no later than August 15th of the year of attendance.
+The exchange facilitator must submit student documentation/application to the Department of Student Support Services, Mrs. Michele Johnson-Young, Enrollment Administrator, after July 1 of the upcoming year.
+All applications will be processed no later than August 15th of the year of attendance.

-Additional inquires should contact the Department of Student Support Services at (757) 628-3931.
+Additional inquiries should contact the Department of Student Support Services at (757) 628-3931.